Skip to main content

 cd /path/to/your/project

-Need to switch to corresponding project directory:
+You need to switch to the corresponding project directory:

 cd /path/to/other/project